oxygenxml/oxygen-git-client-addon/README.md

 To open and work with a Git submodule, use the **Submodules** action from the toolbar and select the desired submodule from the presented combo box.
 As an alternative, if the submodule is modified and is presented in the **Unstaged files** area, the **Open** contextual action can be used.

+The tooltip of a modified submodule presented in the **Unstaged files** area presents information about the currently and previously tracked commits.

 ## Showing the current branch history

 To show the history of the current branch, invoke the **Show current branch history** action from the toolbar of the Git Staging panel (look for the clock icon), or go to the **Window menu > Show view > Git History**.
 This will open the **Git History** view at the bottom of Oxygen.